 If you’re even remotely a fan of muffins and biscuits, then you’re gonna love these Whole-Wheat Blueberry Scones.
-And they’re not just for breakfast.
-We’ve been eating these for snacks, and I’ve also been putting them in my kids’ lunches.
-The possibilities are endless!Keep Reading
+And they’re not just for breakfast – we’ve been eating these for snacks, and I’ve been putting them in my kids’ lunches – the possibilities are endless!Keep Reading

 I’ve always had a thing for banana nut muffins, but not until I cut out all highly processed food did I realize that the standard muffin is kind of like a cupcake minus the icing.
 If you look up muffin recipes online they typically call for white (refined) all-purpose flour and sugar – lots of it.Keep Reading

-Both my kids like hard boiled eggs, but it never fails—they just won’t eat the yolk (it’s kind of hard to blame them).
+Both my kids like hard boiled eggs, but it never fails—they just won’t eat the yolk (and it’s kind of hard to blame them).
 That is, unless I make egg salad or deviled eggs with them.
 Then magically, nothing goes to waste!
 Here’s a real food version of deviled eggs (i.e. sans highly processed store bought mayo) that would be perfect for school lunches or Easter brunch this weekend.
 And I must know, does anyone else’s kids call these “Doubled Eggs?”
 Enjoy!Keep Reading

 I was intrigued by the idea of overnight oats for a long time, and then one day we finally tried them and have never looked back!
 You see, for years I’ve been sending warm oatmeal in thermos containers for my daughters’ snacks at school.
 Snack time usually occurs early in the morning and that’s after scarfing down what little breakfast they can manage before running out the door for school at 7am (the day starts early around here).
 So oatmeal on the go was the perfect solution, and my kids loved it.
 But then my 1st grader’s snack time got changed to the afternoon, so we were really pushing the 5 hour thermos warm food limit by continuing to send her oatmeal.

 Enter Overnight Oats, our new perfect solution!
 But, I guess if I am being technical here we don’t actually make these oats overnight.
-We mix it up in the morning (still in an insulated thermos container) while the kids are eating their breakfast and then by snack time later that day (approximately 5 1/2 hours later), it’s ready to go.
-And since thermoses can keep cold food cold for longer (7 hours to be exact), it really is the new perfect solution for us.
+We mix it up in the morning (still in a thermos container) while the kids are eating their breakfast and then by snack time later that day (approximately 5 1/2 hours later), it’s ready to go.
+And since thermoses can keep cold food cold for longer (7 hours to be exact), it really is the new perfection solution for us.

 I am in love with this new muffin recipe!
 It’s soooo good I think I want one with frosting on top for my birthday (which is not until May, but a girl can plan ahead)!
 The raspberries and lemon compliment each other so well, and it’s such a nice diversion from the usual muffin flavors.
 I hope your kids gobble up these lemon raspberry muffins like mine did.
 I’d love to hear what they think in the comments below. :)Keep Reading